LIVE INSPIRED BREVARD INC

 "Honoring the Journey" Inspirational Stories

-The essays are in - and we need YOUR help to pick which stories inspire you the most.
+The votes are in - our Live Inspired Brevard community picked the winners of the Inspiration Story essay showcase by selecting which story inspired them the most.
 These tales are personal accounts of fellow Live Inspired Brevard community members who have dealt with cancer or chronic illness just like yourself.
-Read the showcased stories and then select the one that resonated or inspired you the most in the blue voting box on the right hand side of your screen.
-The top two winners will have their essays published in Brevard County's local publications Everything Brevard and Hometown News . . . and three winners will read their essays aloud at the "Honoring the Journey" dinner reception at Hotel Melby on June 20th.
-Your opinion matters, so vote today!
-GET YOUR TICKETS to the event by Friday, June 6th for an evening of hope, camaraderie, and inspiration.
-Enjoy dinner, live music, scenic rooftop views, comedy, and raffle and silent auction prizes!
+The top two winners will have their essays published in Brevard County's local publications Everything Brevard and Hometown News . . . and they read their essays aloud at the "Honoring the Journey" dinner reception at Hotel Melby on June 20th.
+Read all the inspiration stories below, including the essay written from Live Inspired Brevard founder Christina Tecson when she was recovering from cancer 10 years ago.

 --------------------------------------------------------------------------------------------------------------